 Which is why I have to make something now, or it will be too late!

 I decided I wanted to bring something that would last at room temperature and be full of protein, like a variation of my persimmon scones.
-You will notice though, that these espresso breakfast scones have way less sugar, because I replaced the coconut sugar with my favorite protein powder.
+You will notice though, that these espresso gluten-free scones have way less sugar, because I replaced the coconut sugar with my favorite protein powder.

 The first question you might ask when you read the ingredients in this recipe is: Why use egg-substitute like psyllium in a recipe that uses egg protein?
 The answer is crunchiness.
 I left out the egg so that I could get these scones drier.
 You could most likely use an egg instead of psyllium (or flax or chia meal), but the scones will not be as dry.